 Arts in Health Collaborative

 Who?
-Seven social service organizations with arts-based programs united under the leadership of the Southeastern CT Cultural Coalition.
-The organizations are active members of the Coalition’s monthly Arts in Health roundtable that meet to discuss an arts-based approach to health and wellness, collaborative opportunities, peer-to-peer professional development, and resource sharing coordination.
+Multiple social service organizations with arts-based programs united under the leadership of the Cultural Coalition.
+The organizations are active members of the Cultural Coalition’s monthly Arts in Health roundtable that meet to discuss an arts-based approach to health and wellness, collaborative opportunities, peer-to-peer professional development, and resource sharing coordination.

 What?
-The group is working together on the following:
+In the past several years, the group has worked together on the following:

 - “Art of Healing” (DECD/Office of the Arts 2019 REGI Grant) – a collaborative art project culminating in a traveling public exhibit showcasing the arts as a tool for healing and increased awareness of agencies providing arts-based health and wellness programs.
 Professional artists work with the agencies to create one piece of art per organization.

-- Accessibility Field Trips – quarterly field trips to arts and cultural institutions each for 70 clients/members (10 per agency) for increased accessibility to arts institutions, programs and events.
+- Accessibility Field Trips – field trips to arts and cultural institutions for increased accessibility to arts institutions, programs and events.
 Coordination and collective purchasing for economies of scale.
-Spring 2019 Mystic Aquarium; Summer 2019 Mystic Seaport; Fall 2019 Florence Griswold Museum’s Wee Fairie Village; Winter 2019 Garde Arts Center performance TBD.
+Spring 2019 Mystic Aquarium; Summer 2019 Lyman Allyn Art Museum; Fall 2019 Florence Griswold Museum’s Wee Fairie Village.

 - Collective purchasing of arts supplies and/or specialized equipment for cost savings.